ryssbowh/pingu-page-module/README.md

 Each page has a layout defined by the front theme.
 It has a slug to be accessible through the front end.

-Its content is made of a list of blocks.
+Its content is made of a list of blocks as defined by the Block API.